Captain Kit Carson's Complete Guide

 What if the weather is bad?

 Captain Kit monitors conditions closely and has sole authority to cancel for safety.
 If we cancel due to weather, you get a full refund or can reschedule at no charge.
-We fish in light rain — we don't fish in lightning or unsafe seas.
+We fish in light rain.
+We don't fish in lightning or unsafe seas.

 Can I keep the fish I catch?